Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 As a child, Frank’s experiences of religion were rather negative.
 His parents were Baptists who lived rather austerely – laughter and joy were conspicuous by their absence.

 At Sunday school, Frank decided that different religions had narrow beliefs shaped mainly by whichever part of the world they had begun in, and some of these beliefs had come about by chance.
 This led him, at age eight, to conjecture that human civilization was the result of chance too.
-Perhaps elsewhere in the universe, he thought, other civilizations might be present.
+Elsewhere in the universe, he thought, other civilizations might be present.

-Together with a friend he began doing simple chemistry experiments and building small motors and radios; later they graduated to messing about with car engines.
+Together with a friend he began doing simple chemistry experiments and building small motors and radios.
+Later they graduated to messing about with car engines.

 Cornell – Taking Extraterrestrial Life Seriously